boceto1/salary_exercise/README.md

 __data:__ it has .json file with schedules and their prices The idea is try to simulate db where we can add or remove sets of data.

+### Process

+* First,I read the .txt file and add to an array, separated by "\n"
+* Then, I separate data in user and schedule.
+* After that,I separate schedule in startHour and endHour.
+* Then, I convert hours using Date() functions.
+* Then, I compare the current schedule withe de defined schedules and return the correspondent value according .json file.
+* Finally, I return the sum of each value per day.

 ## Run environment